 At Alpine SnowGuards, we’ve been designing, engineering, and manufacturing snow management solutions for nearly 25 years!
-And almost 10 years ago, the founder and President of Alpine SnowGuards, Brian Stearns, wrote the below editorial for RCI Magazine.
-A decade is a long time, and we’re still going strong (and so are our snow guards that have been installed over the years).
+Just over 10 years ago, the founder and President of Alpine SnowGuards, Brian Stearns, wrote the below editorial for RCI Magazine.
+A decade is a long time, and we’re going stronger than ever (and so are our snow guards that have been installed over the years).

 Long story short: